 Sustainability: In the context of the chosen exchange rate regime, wage setting in the medium run could be delegated to the social consensus to arrive at an income policy similar to that in neighbouring Slovenia.
 These two countries are similar with respect to the high level of public sector employment.
 Given that public sector wage setting leads the private sector wages, incomes policies should not be difficult to devise and implement.
 When it comes to employment, Croatia is a country that could benefit from active labour market policies.
 The problem is the level of employment and that is a structural issue best addressed by training and retraining.
 Unemployment should not be a problem in the medium run, if forced macroeconomic adjustment is avoided.
 When it comes to informalities, the Croatian experience is that the optimization of tax policy leads to lower informal employment.
-Generally, reliance on VAT rather than on direct taxes leads to lower informal employment.
 Similarly, social security reforms would bring incentives for less informality in the labour market.